chazzka/clanekforest/clanek.md

 Isolation Tree is a binary tree constructed with a subset of $A$ items (datapoints) with the size $s=|A|$.

-1. to build an isolation tree it is not necessary to have a large set; it may even be undesirable
+1. To build an isolation tree it is not necessary to have a large set; it may even be undesirable
-2. well-chosen small $s$ can help eliminate *masking* and *swamping*
+2. Well-chosen small $s$ can help eliminate *masking* and *swamping*

    masking
    : When the number of anomalies is high it is possible that some of those aggregate in a dense and large cluster, making it more difficult to separate the single anomalies and, in turn, to detect such points as anomalous.

    swamping
-   : problém normal bodů na okraji (normálního clusteru), které se jeví jako anomálie protože ty uvnitř clusteru mají moc velké ohodnocení
+   : When normal instances are too close to anomalies, the number of partitions required to separate anomalies increases, which makes it more difficult for the Isolation Forest to discriminate between anomalies and normal points
-3. isolation tree má dva druhy uzlů
+3. There are two types of vertices

-   vnitřní (internal vertex)
+   internal vertex
    : obsahuje podmínku (feature a mez) a dva potomky (jeden reprezentuje splněnou podmínku a druhý naopak nesplněnou)

    vnější (list) (leaf)